Have you ever spent hours searching for a suitable dataset for your data science project?

 In today’s article, we will share with you a comprehensive list of 65+ open machine learning datasets that you can access for free.

-Use these category filters to find the datasets you are looking for in seconds:
+Use the links below to find the datasets you are looking for in seconds.

 P.S.
-We will regularly update this list, so feel free to suggest datasets you are using in the comments section below the article.
+We will regularly update this list, so feel free to suggest datasets you are using and we will make sure to add them.
+You can also head over to our Open Datasets repository to browse or download some of the coolest datasets out there.

 “Where can I get free datasets for machine learning?” you might ask yourself.